sh0ckSec/RFID-Gooseneck/README.md

 ### Step 5 - Fasten Pedestal to Base
-Last, fasten the pedastal to the wooden base with bolts and wingnuts.
-Then place the pedastal cover over top to conceal the screws.
+Last, fasten the pedestal to the wooden base with bolts and wingnuts.
+Then place the pedestal cover over the top to conceal the screws.

 <img src="https://user-images.githubusercontent.com/104524120/183313071-e98d3297-88a1-43da-954a-7ae55be843b5.jpg" width=30% height=30%>